aws-samples/aws-hpc-recipes/recipes/pcs/cluster_dns/docs/dns-behavior.md

 - and none of its addresses belongs to an instance currently tagged for this cluster.

 Anything else is left alone: names deeper than one label, the apex, and every record type other than `A`.
-Keep your own records at a deeper name and reconcile will never touch them.
+A record of your own at a deeper name is therefore safe from it.

 Two further guards: